Zebiano/FoodStats/README.md

 4. Run unity tests
 5. Implement PWA and service workers

+We ended up having 5 different servers that work independently, but at the same time contemplate each other.

+### Back-end
+For the backend, we used a NodeJS, Express server that works as an API.
+There's a dedicated documentation created with [apidocjs](https://www.npmjs.com/package/apidoc) on the root route of the API.
+You can also access its `index.html` at `Backend/public/apidoc/index.html`.

+At its core, we used REST to handle the follwing routes:

+* `/Ingredients`
+* `/Dishes`
+* `/Menus`
+* `/Users`
+* `/Arduino`

+To keep our project organised, we decided to use MVC as our file structuring system.
+Every controller file connects to our databse of choice, in this case [MongoDB](https://www.mongodb.com/), where we also store some sensitive data like usernames and passwords.
+Obviously, we implemented middleware that checks for user authentication ([JSON WebTokens](https://www.npmjs.com/package/jsonwebtoken)) and encrypted passwords ([BCrypt](https://www.npmjs.com/package/bcrypt)).

+### Front-end

+### Arduino
 We ended up using an arduino connected to 4 physical buttons as well as a capacitivce touch sensor.
 Each button represents one of the 4 dishes our canteen has: Meat, Fish, Vegetarian and Diet.
 Whenever a student buys a meal,